 1230 Elm Street, 45202

-The Porch at Washington Park is located right next to the dog park, so be sure to bring a few bucks to enjoy a local Cincinnati beer (ages 21+) while playing with your pup.
+The Porch at Washington Park is located right next to the dog park, so be sure to bring a few bucks to enjoy a local Cincinnati beer (ages 21+) for before/after your dog gets its turn to play.
 Kids can also come along to play at Washington Park’s Interactive Water Park and the Children’s Playground.

 Otto Armleder Dog Park